Home || Search || Buying || Selling || My Account || ShootersVerified || Register

 Even though some equate it to a dark, secretive process only accomplished by those with years of experience, grading the condition of firearms isn't all that difficult with a little education and the right information.
 There are different methodologies for grading and assessing firearms, but we think the best is the Percentage Grading System, with a little modification.

 The Percentage Grading System applies a percentage grade to the gun based on how far it has degraded from brand new, in the box, fresh from the manufacturer condition.
-There is an excellent explanation of this system on the Blue Book, Inc. website, along with some really good real-life examples, (we'll give you the link below, but finish reading this first).
-As long as that link is available, we won't duplicate it here.

 The modification to the Percentage Grading System we would suggest is, instead of applying a single percentage grade to the entire gun, we would break it down into parts.
 Let's take for example, a Parker shotgun.
 You could have barrels with 95% original bluing and mirror bores, a stock with 75% original finish, good wood with a few very small dings on the forearm but a chipped butt plate, a very tight action with crisp engraving and clean screw heads but only 20% of the original case coloring left.
 That tells me much more than just calling it a 80% gun, if it even qualifies for that overall.
 What we are trying to do is get the same mental image of the firearm we would have if we were holding it in our hands.
 By both Seller and Buyer using this method of firearm grading, combined with the high-resolution photo display capability available on ShootersXchange.com, (especially the huge 800 by 600 pixel size), we can almost put that gun right in your hands.